ChrisSun99/SeeTheUnseen/README.md

     * Image data accessing and packaging
     * OCR server query with image data
     * UI update with server query result

+## How it work (server-side)
+* Utilize an **IaaS** service model in Google Compute Engine
+* build an docker container with Tomcat image to run our server-side application in GCE Virtual Machine